Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

           3764
 ```

-Next step is to extract the Ansible keyvault hash out of this.
-We can do this by putting just the vault value in a file and running **ansible2john** on it
+Next step is to extract the Ansible key vault hash out of this.
+We can do this by putting just the vault value in a file and running **ansible2john** on it.

 File: hash.txt
 ```